drew-bassett/drew-bassett/README.md

 👩‍💻 Pronouns are She/Her

-🦄 I work as a tech support.
+🦄 I work in tech support.